 To reflect conceptual differences between the types of park amenities assessed by the Community Park Audit Tool, we split the 21 amenities into three distinct groups for the analyses: 'neighborhood' amenities, 'safety' amenities, and 'quality' amenities.
-The sum of each amenities category was calculated for each block group that contained parks in 2013 (n=85) and 2017 (n=88); then, we examined if there were differences in the number of each type of amenity across income and percent minority tertiles after controlling for the same aforementioned variables.
-As shown in Table 9A and 9B, there were no differences between income groups and percent minority groups for any of the various types of park amenities in both 2013 and 2017.
+The sum of each amenities category was calculated for each block group that contained parks (n=85); then, we examined if there were differences in the number of each type of amenity across income and percent minority tertiles after controlling for the same aforementioned variables.
+As shown in Table 8, there were no differences between income groups and percent minority groups for any of the various types of park amenities.